The Mistakes First-Time Fireworks Buyers Should Avoid

 • Plan a running order.
 Start with smaller pieces, build to mid-sized cakes, then finish with your biggest “finale” item.

 • Secure everything properly.
-Use stakes, sand, or purpose-built racks/boards.
-A tipped cake can send shots horizontally – one of the most avoidable hazards.
+Use stakes, sand, or purpose-built racks.
+A tipped cake can send shots horizontally, and that’s one of the most avoidable hazards out there.

 Treat setup as part of the experience, not a chore to rush.